 Many rangehoods come with lighting fixtures and options for bulbs, including incandescent, fluorescent, LED and halogen.
 Schweigen rangehoods come with either innovative wide-angle LED or halogen lighting to illuminate your cooktop.
 Best of all, the energy-efficient GU10 LED globes come with a lifetime replacement guarantee (terms and conditions apply).

-A function that automatically switches the rangehood off after a set number of minutes.
-This is especially handy for cooks who want to leave their rangehood on while the food is cooling.
+A function that automatically switches the rangehood off after it's done removing excess airborne grease particles and odours.
+This is especially handy for cooks who want to leave their rangehood on for a set number of minutes while the food is cooling.

 A hand-held accessory that allows you complete electronic control of rangehood functions from a distance.

 Choice of extraction speeds to match your cooking needs at any given time.